The worst foods for gut health and how they disrupt your entire system

 1. The “Remove” Phase

 The first step is to aggressively reduce the worst foods for gut health.
-This doesn’t mean you can never eat a burger again, but for 4 to 6 weeks, aim to eliminate high-fructose corn syrup, artificial sweeteners, heavy alcohol consumption, and ultra-processed snacks containing emulsifiers.
+This doesn’t mean you can never eat a burger again, but for 4 to 6 weeks, aim to eliminate high-fructose corn syrup, frequent artificial sweeteners, heavy alcohol consumption, and ultra-processed snacks containing emulsifiers.
 This “ceasefire” allows the mucosal lining to begin repairing itself without constant assault.

 2. Repopulate with Diversity